History of Ras Al Khaimah: The British Era

 By the time the British took interest in the affairs of Ras Al Khaimah, the Qawasim not only ruled Ras Al Khaimah, but Sharjah and parts of the Persian coastline, too, which included the port town of Lingah and Laft on the island of Qeshm.

 However, it was Ras Al Khaimah that formed the centre of Qawasim power, and from 1777, the emirate was ruled by Sheikh Saqr bin Rashid Al Qasimi.
 The Qawasim commanded an enormously strategic position through their possessions on both sides of the Strait of Hormuz.
-This enabled them to play an important role in the region’s affairs, but it also brought them in conflict with Britain, which wished to secure access to the Arabian Gulf for its trade.
+This enabled them to play an important role in the region's affairs, but it also brought them in conflict with Britain, which wished to secure access to the Persian Gulf for its trade.

-A detailed contemporary account of the events from this time can only be found on the British East India Company’s records, which only gives one side of the historical picture.
+A detailed contemporary account of the events from this time can only be found on the British East India Company's records, which only gives one side of the historical picture.
 The British accusations of piracy by the Qawasim have been disputed by a number of writers and historians and a lack of local contemporary sources complicates the issue.

 The first direct accusations of piracy were made by the British against the Qawasim in 1804.
 Two British ships, the Trimmer and the Shannon, were attacked by Sheikh Qadhib al Qasimi, the ruler of Lingeh, in December of that year, followed by two confrontations with Qawasim vessels in 1805.
 The British responded by signing a peace treaty between themselves and the Qawasim, led by Sheikh Sultan bin Saqr Al Qasimi, in 1806.
 However, hostilities continued, and the British responded with a military assault on Ras Al Khaimah in 1809.
-The bombardment was initially ineffective but many of the town’s defences were damaged or destroyed and an unknown number of fighters and civilians killed.
+The bombardment was initially ineffective but many of the town's defences were damaged or destroyed and an unknown number of fighters and civilians killed.
 However, Ras Al Khaimah was rebuilt under the guidance of the Qawasim leaders.

 The situation between the powers became progressively worse in the following years, until the British finally ordered a military assault on Ras Al Khaimah in 1819.
-It was larger and more organised than previous assaults, and led to the Qawasim’s defeat, the capture of their fleet and the British occupation of Ras Al Khaimah.
+It was larger and more organised than previous assaults, and led to the Qawasim's defeat, the capture of their fleet and the British occupation of Ras Al Khaimah.
 From then on, the British imposed a series of treaties on the rulers of what would become the Trucial States, beginning with the General Peace Treaty of 1820.
 The British created the post of Political Agent for the Lower Gulf to enforce the treaty, which was followed by a number of other agreements, including the Maritime Truce of 1835 and the Perpetual Maritime Truce of 1853.

-In total, British involvement in the Arabian Gulf covered a period of almost 400 years.
-From the first expeditions of the English East India Company, to the country’s imperial heyday in the nineteenth century and its withdrawal from the Trucial States in 1971, Britain dominated the region.
+In total, British involvement in the Persian Gulf covered a period of almost 400 years.
+From the first expeditions of the English East India Company, to the country's imperial heyday in the nineteenth century and its withdrawal from the Trucial States in 1971, Britain dominated the region.